Siva-K67/Siva-K67/README.md

 # 👋 About Me

-I'm a **Software Development Engineer at CDPG, IISc**, passionate about building scalable backend systems, full-stack applications, and AI-powered solutions.
+I'm currently a **Software Development Engineer at CDPG, IISc**, passionate about building scalable backend systems, full-stack applications, and AI-powered solutions.

 * 💼 Software Development Engineer at **CDPG, IISc**
 * 🎓 M.Tech from **IIIT Bangalore**